 After awakening a cursed technique, players must declare their participation in the culling game at a barrier of their choice within 19 days.

-Rule 1 makes it clear that it is mandatory for the awakened sorcerers to take part in the culling games.
+Rule 1 makes it clear that the awakened sorcerers must take part in the culling games.
 Awakened sorcerers are those who were either made a vessel or had a Cursed Tehnnique awakened in them by Kenjaku.

 Rule Number 2:

 Any player who breaks the previous rule shall be subject to cursed technique removal.